 Negotiations

-After conducting an initial analysis of the bids, the Evaluation Committee may negotiate with all or some of the bidders in accordance with the principle of equality of treatment.
+After conducting an initial analysis of the bids, the Evaluation Committee may negotiate with the 3 best bidders in accordance with the principle of equality of treatment.

 However, the contracting authority reserves the right to award the tender without negotiation.